TomatenKuchenDEV/docs/docs/integrations.md

 	- Argument: Text content to search for
 - Message content matches RegEx
 	- Argument: RegEx to use for checking the content, ref.
 [RegEx cheatsheet](#regex-cheatsheet)
+- Message attachment
+	- Argument: File extensions or groups of them separated by commas
 - Button press
 	- Argument: Button custom ID
 - Select menu select